trevorprinn/room-bookings/README.md

 2. Copy config-template.sql to config.sql and fill in the details of the database etc.
 3. Copy the files to the server (eg in a "bookings" folder).
 4. Create a standard .htaccess file in the bookings folder to control access and allow logins.
+5. Create another .htaccess file in the api folder to allow everyone access to it (if the wordpress plugin is in use).
-5. Ensure the api/temp folder allows the webserver user read/write access (this is used by the backup facility).
+6. Ensure the api/temp folder allows the webserver user read/write access (this is used by the backup facility).

 ## Database backup ##